What's the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 by Brett Daniel, on May 4, 2020 4:27:26 PM

-The United States Department of Defense officially released MIL-STD-810H, the successor to MIL-STD-810G, in January of 2019.With the new revision comes numerous changes, both minor and major, to MIL-STD-810’s laboratory test methods.
+The United States Department of Defense officially released MIL-STD-810H, the successor to MIL-STD-810G, in January of 2019.With this revision comes numerous changes, both minor and major, to MIL-STD-810’s laboratory test methods.

 Photo: The logo for the United States Department of Defense (DoD).
 The DoD sets standardization objectives and enforces military standards already on the books, such as MIL-STD-810H.